JeungsooNoh/Loan-Default-Risk-Analysis/README.md

 ---

+## 9. Potential Immprovement

+- Improve class precision using threshold tuning or ensemble methods

 ---

-## 9. Conclusion
+## 10. Conclusion

 With an AUC of 0.75 and strong recall on defaulters, this model provides meaningful predictive value while maintaining interpretability.
 It is suitable for showcasing applied risk modeling in a financial analyst context.

+---